• Skip to main content

 I have been pleasantly surprised at how much fun my boys have been having making up paper airplane games lately.
 I love these kind of old school, quick indoor activities that kids of all ages (even those who need a little help with the folding) can enjoy.
 In fact, making and flying paper airplanes has been such a runaway hit in our home I thought I'd share with you 3 of the landing strips they invented to enhance their play.

 I last wrote about paper airplanes when I describes what a perfect play date activity it was for my older son and our downstairs neighbor.
-This past snow day the two of them made a few more from the fantastic Klutz Book of Paper Airplanes, which has superior instructions and trouble-shooting advice, BUT what has really gotten my two sons to have brotherly bonding time has been our Paper Airplane Fold-a-Day 2015 Day-to-Day Calendar!!
+This past snow day the two of them made a few more from the fantastic Klutz Book of Paper Airplanes, which has superior instructions and trouble-shooting advice, BUT what has really gotten my two sons to have brotherly bonding time has been our Paper Airplane Fold-a-Day Calendar!!

 Every morning we fold the airplane of the day (we are going to have quite the collection by the end of the year) and give it a test drive before leaving for school.
 Then, almost every evening a big chunk of time is spent flying the new plane against the previous ones.